intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/QuickStart/orca-autoestimator-pytorch-quickstart.md

 ```

 ### **Step 4: Define Search Space**
 You should define a dictionary as your hyper-parameter search space.

 The keys are hyper-parameter names which should be the same with those in your creators, and you can specify how you want to sample each hyper-parameter in the values of the search space.
-See more about [automl.hp](https://analytics-zoo.readthedocs.io/en/latest/doc/PythonAPI/AutoML/automl.html#orca-automl-hp)
+See [automl.hp](https://analytics-zoo.readthedocs.io/en/latest/doc/PythonAPI/AutoML/automl.html#orca-automl-hp) for more details.

 ```python
 from zoo.orca.automl import hp